microsoft/fluentui/packages/web-components/docs/api-report.md

 // Warnings were encountered during analysis:
 //
+// dist/dts/color/palette.d.ts:70:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
+// dist/dts/color/palette.d.ts:71:5 - (ae-forgotten-export) The symbol "from" needs to be exported by the entry point index.d.ts
 // dist/dts/custom-elements.d.ts:49:5 - (ae-incompatible-release-tags) The symbol "fluentAnchor" is marked as @public, but its signature references "Anchor" which is marked as @internal
 // dist/dts/custom-elements.d.ts:51:5 - (ae-incompatible-release-tags) The symbol "fluentBadge" is marked as @public, but its signature references "Badge" which is marked as @internal
 // dist/dts/custom-elements.d.ts:54:5 - (ae-incompatible-release-tags) The symbol "fluentButton" is marked as @public, but its signature references "Button" which is marked as @internal